MicrosoftDocs/terminal/TerminalDocs/panes.md

 ![Windows Terminal switch panes](./images/navigate-panes.gif)

 You can customize this by adding key bindings for the `moveFocus` command and setting the `direction` to either `down`, `left`, `right`, or `up`.
-Additionally, `direction` can be `previous` for the last used pane, or `previousInOrder` or `nextInOrder` for navigation by tree order.
+Additionally, `direction` can be `previous` for the last used pane, or `previousInOrder` or `nextInOrder` for navigation by tree order, or `first` for the first pane.
 Lastly, you can navigate up the tree using the `parent` direction to select multiple panes, and then `child` to select fewer panes and move back down the tree.
 When multiple panes are selected you can perform actions  like if you had a single pane focused.
-You can customize this by adding key bindings for the `moveFocus` command and setting the `direction` to either `down`, `left`, `right`, or `up`.
-Additionally, `direction` can be `previous` for the last used pane, `previousInOrder` or `nextInOrder` for navigation by tree order, or `first` for the first pane.

 ```json
 { "command": { "action": "moveFocus", "direction": "down" }, "keys": "alt+down" },